ph4ntonn/Stowaway/README_EN.md

 - Example 1：Admin node waiting the connection from startnode
   - **Admin node：./stowaway_admin -l 9999 -s 123**
   ```
     Meaning：

        -l     It means Stowaway is listening on port 9999 and waiting for incoming connection

        -s     It means Stowaway has used 123 as the encrypt key during the communication

        Be aware! -s option's value must be as same as the agents'
   ```

   - **startnode： ./stowaway_agent -m 127.0.0.1:9999 -l 10000 --startnode -s 123 --reconnect 5**
   ```
     Meaning：

        -m    It means Stowaway's monitor node's listening address

        -l    It means Stowaway is listening on port 10000 and waiting for incoming connection (optional，you can also open the listening port via "listen" command)

        -s    It means Stowaway has used 123 as the AES encrypt key during the communication

        --startnode  It means Stowaway is started as FIRST agent node(if the node is the first one , you MUST add this option!!!
 And there are two submodes of agent mode,if you want to start the second, third one....., just remove this option)

        --reconnect It means the startnode will automatically try to reconnect to admin node at 5 second intervals(in this example).
         PS:if you want to start the reconnect function, just add this option when you start the STARTNODE , there is no need to add this option when you start the other simple nodes.
   ```

-  - **Then, if you want to start the following simple node passively(means waiting for the connection from upper node instead of connecting to upper node actively)**
+  - **Then, if you want to start the following simple node passively**

-    The following simple node: ./stowaway_agent -l 10001 -s 123 -r
+    The following simple node: ```./stowaway_agent -l 10001 -s 123 -r```

   ```
      Meaning：

         -r   It means you want to start the node in passive mode

         -l   It means Stowaway is listening on port 10000 and waiting for incoming connection
   ```
-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;And now, you can use admin,type in 'use 1' ---> 'connect 127.0.0.1:10001' to add this simple node into network
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;And now, you can use admin,type in 'use 1' ---> 'connect 127.0.0.1:10001' to add this simple node into network

-  - **But,if you want to start the following simple node actively(means connecting to upper node actively instead of waiting for the connection from upper node)**
+  - **But,if you want to start the following simple node actively**

-    The following simple node: ./stowaway_agent -m 127.0.0.1:10000 -s 123
+    The following simple node：```./stowaway_agent -m 127.0.0.1:10000 -s 123```

     And now ,you can add this simple node into network